Jacalz/linalg/README.md

 Contributions are strongly appreciated.
 Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape or form that you feel comfortable with.

+## Packages using this
+- [Linedisp](https://github.com/Jacalz/linedisp): Display lines in Fyne using linear algebra!

 ## License

 Linalg is licensed under the `BSD 3-Clause License` and freely avaliable to all of those that wish to use it.